What is Ativan?

 The comparison between the three chronic groups showed no significant difference in their effects on locomotor activity and head-dipping.
 This indicates that the degree of tolerance observed does not necessarily depend on the dosage received.,

-No tolerance was observed in the sodium pentobarbitone group, which led the researchers to suggest that the tolerance exhibited was physiological and not related to a learned behaviour.
+No tolerance was observed in the sodium pentobarbitone group, which led the researchers to suggest that the tolerance exhibited was physiological and unrelated to learned behavior.

 The Myorelaxant Effect of Ativan